Welcome

 - The sequencer can produce empty blocks.

-- The block manager uses persistent storage (disk) when the
+) to prevent backpressure. - The block manager uses persistent storage (disk) when the

 root_dir